 Resources for adolescent health include the following:

 Provide distance visual acuity screening beginning at age 3.
-Add near visual acuity (plus lens) screening beginning at 5 years for children who pass their distance screening and do not already have corrective lenses.
+Effective March 1, 2018, add near visual acuity (plus lens) screening beginning at 5 years for children who pass their distance screening and do not already have corrective lenses.
 Use a wall chart at a 10 foot distance.

 Starting at age 11, vision screening must be done once during each of the age ranges as indicated on the Periodicity Schedule (DHS-3379) (PDF).